paul-j-lucas/ad/README.md

 # ad

-**ad** dumps the bytes of a file in hexadecimal and also prints their correcponding ASCII characters (for those bytes for which **isprint**(3) returns true) to standard output.
+**ad** dumps the bytes of a file in hexadecimal and also prints their correcponding ASCII or UTF-8 characters (for those bytes for which **isprint**(3) returns true) to standard output.
 For those bytes that are not printable,